khoanguyen26/test/design/README.md

-#This is the design folder
+#Now this is a new design message